Click here to view assignment details

 Place

-a particular portion of spacewhether of definite or indefinite extent.
+a particular portion of space, whether of definite or indefinite extent.

 2.